nereolopez/blog/_posts/2018-02-13-csharp-collections.md

 date:   2018-02-13 07:00:00 +0100
 categories: software development
 ---
+*Note that this post belongs to the [C# Introduction Series]({{ site.baseurl }}{% post_url 2018-01-30-csharp-series-introduction %}) and that the code is hosted in this [Github repo](https://github.com/nereolopez/csharp-intro).
+The code relevant for this post is in the following files:*
+- Program.cs: entry point for the sample Console Application
+- Collections.cs: where all the theory described here is shown.
+- CollectionsExercises.cs: where all the exercises at the end of this post are solved.

+## Introduction
 Let's think of Collections as a group of related objects.
 So far we've seen arrays, which are useful to work with a fixed number of strongly-typed objects.

 Collections' size is dynamic, meaning that collections can grow or shrink at any time.
 Some kind of collections even allows us to assign a key to an object for easier retrieval.